Light Dark Matter Search with Nitrogen-Vacancy Centers in Diamonds

+One can see that for DC-like magnetic field with $f\ll 1/\tau$, $\Delta\phi\simeq 0$ and the signal vanishes.
+It also means that the effect of DC-like magnetic impurity is cancelled in this sequence, while time-dependent signals remain.
+Since low-frequency noise is filtered, the relevant coherence time $T_2$ is prolonged compared to that of dc magnetometry, $T_2^{*}$, typically by one or two orders of magnitude.
+Currently, the most sensitive measurement is performed with $\tau = T_2 / 2 \simeq 50\,\mathrm{\mu s}$~\cite{Wolf:2015}.
+Note that this transversal coherence time is the limiting factor still, as the longitudinal coherence time $T_1 \gg T_2$\cite{Jarmola:2012}.

-~\\ \paragraph{Effects of dark matter}
+\section{Effects of dark matter}

-Let us discuss effects of dark matter that interacts with the electron spin like a magnetic field.
+Let us apply the idea of the magnetometry in the previous section to the dark matter detection.
+We consider dark matter candidates that interact with the electron spin like a magnetic field.
 An example is the axion $a(\vec x,t)$, whose interaction Lagrangian and the resulting effective Hamiltonian are given by~\cite{Barbieri:2016vwg}

 with $\vec{S}_e$ being the electron spin.
+This type of interaction arises at the tree level in the DFSZ axion model~\cite{Zhitnitsky:1980tq,Dine:1981rt} or the flavorful axion models~\cite{Ema:2016ops,Calibbi:2016hwq}.
 Another example is the dark photon $H_\mu(\vec x,t)$ with the kinetic mixing with the Standard Model photon~\cite{Chigusa:2020gfs},

 In both cases, the effective dark matter-electron interaction Hamiltonian is expressed as

 with